plone/Plone/README.md

 - **Plone is extensible.**
   There is a multitude of add-on products for Plone to add new features and content types.
-  In addition, Plone can be scripted using web standard solutions and Open Source languages.
+  In addition, Plone can be scripted using web standard solutions and open source languages.

 - **Plone is technology neutral.**
   Plone can interoperate with most relational database systems, open source, and commercial, and runs on a vast array of